arbor-sim/arbor/doc/install.rst

     cmake -DARB_THREADING_MODEL={serial,cthread,tbb}

-By default Arbor is built with multithreading enabled, using the `cthread`, which is implemented in the Arbor source code.
+By default Arbor is built with multithreading enabled with the **cthread** backend, which is implemented in the Arbor source code.